IainMcManus/iOSCoreLibrary/README.md

 Once your UI is ready and the Core Data Stack can show UI if required invoke the following method:

     [[ICLCoreDataManager Instance] requestFinishLoadingDataStore];

+The methods required by the ICLCoreDataManagerDelegate are shown below:

+	- (BOOL) performLegacyDataConversionIfRequired {
+		// TODO - perform any legacy data conversion.
+		// If conversion is performed return YES otherwise return NO.

+		return NO;
+	}

+	- (void) loadMinimalDataSet {
+		// TODO - Load any initial seed data if required
+	}

+	- (NSString*) storeName_Local {
+		// Replace MyAppName with your app's name (or a similar unique name) return @"MyAppName_Local";
+	}

+	- (NSString*) storeName_iCloud {
+		// Replace MyAppName with your app's name (or a similar unique name) return @"MyAppName_iCloud";
+	}

+	- (NSURL*) modelURL {
+		// Return the URL for the Core Data model.
+Replace MyAppCoreData with the name of your model. return [[NSBundle mainBundle] URLForResource:@"MyAppCoreData" withExtension:@"momd"];
+	}

+	- (NSString*) backgroundImageNameForDialogs {
+		// TODO - return the name for the background image for the app (or nil for none) }

+	- (void) contextSaveNotification:(NSNotification*) notification {
+	}

+	- (void) storeWillChangeNotification {
+		// TODO - Cleanup the UI and prepare for all current managed objects to go away }

+	- (void) storeDidChangeNotification {
+		// TODO - Add any custom handling in response to the stores changing

+		// TODO - Add data de-duplication logic here

+		// TODO - Refresh UI
+	}

+	- (void) storeDidImportUbiquitousContentChangesNotification:(NSNotification*) notification {
+		// TODO - Add data de-duplication logic here

+		// TODO - Add any custom handling for deleted, added or modified objects }

 Dropbox Uploader
 ===============